 A TXT record is a DNS entry that provides text information about a domain that is human-or machine-readable.
 TXT records often store information for authentication at a domain.
 For example, Google Analytics requires that in order to use its service, site ownership must be verified through a TXT record containing a unique code that it supplies.
 Each time Google Analytics is accessed, it will look through the domain records and verify that a matching code is provided in a TXT record.
 In terms of email, TXT records can be used for DKIM and SPF authentication.

 The first and most important feature to establish when white-labeling your email messages is a Custom Bounce Domain.
 When we process a message on your behalf, in order to capture failures and bounces, we supply a bounce address, or return path address, that has been customized for that specific message.
 This is called a Variable Envelope Return Path (VERP).
 By default the domain portion of this address is a SocketLabs domain, this feature allows you to customize this and use your organization’s own domain instead.
 Please see our Custom Bounce Domains guide for more information.

 To establish a custom bounce domain you must create a CNAME record with your DNS provider.
 The hostname prefix can be any value of your choosing.
 The most popular are

 Italicized text can be replaced with any value of your choosing.
 This may be visible to recipients of your messages in links, or in message headers.

 We have documented the process of adding a CNAME record with many popular DNS service providers.
 Please see our guide for a provider specific walk-through.

 Once you’ve create a CNAME record with your DNS provider you can enable the Custom Bounce Domain feature in the SocketLabs Control Panel.
-This can be found for your server by navigating to https://cp.socketlabs.com then selecting: View-> Configuration -> Settings -> Advanced Features -> Custom Bounce Domain.
+This can be found for your server by navigating to https://cp.socketlabs.com and selecting Configuration from the dropdown menu bar, then Custom Bounce Domain from the options.